VerifiedXBlockchain/VerifiedX-Docs/docs/integration/testnet.md

 Thus, you would access swagger through this link: `http://localhost:17292/swagger`.

+Please note that all testnet addresses begin with an `x` instead of an `R`.

 Testnet Explorer: https://spyglass-testnet.verifiedx.io

 Testnet Faucet: https://spyglass-testnet.verifiedx.io/faucet

+For anything bitcoin related, VerifiedX uses [testnet4](https://mempool.space/testnet4) due to the 2024 time warp attack that crippled the testnet3 network.

+---

 The developers will welcome your questions in the Discord.